leewc/leewc.github.io/_posts/blog/2016-06-21-ead-opt-what-to-expect.md

 - The University of Washington has a [well written comprehensive guide on applying for an OPT and the process](https://iss.washington.edu/employment/f1-employment/opt/12-months) if you feel your University's one is lacking.

 What are your experiences?
 Or questions maybe others could help?
 Lastly do let me know if this helped, or share it with someone else who's going through (or will go through) the motions of applying for the EAD!

+**Edited June 28, 2016**: I previously made an error on the OPT start and end dates.
+One can start 90 days **before** program end date, and as late as 60 days **after** program end date.
+Here's info straight from the
+[USCIS page](https://www.uscis.gov/eir/visa-guide/f-1-opt-optional-practical-training/understanding-f-1-opt-requirements), (thank you Felicity for pointing it out):

+> **How do I apply for F-1 OPT?**: Once you receive a recommendation for post-completion OPT from your Designated School Official (DSO) to pursue OPT, you must apply for an employment authorization document (EAD) with USCIS within 30 days.
+Additionally, you may file up to 90 days prior to your program end-date and not later than 60 days after your program end date.